On this page

 Manually enabled

 The Clean up unused events automated task can affect events that you want to keep.
-Therefore, the task must be manually enabled for each account.
+The task must be manually enabled for each account.
 Reach out to your Amplitude representative or Amplitude Support for more information or to get this task enabled.

-This task optimizes your event volume by ensuring that all your ingested events are being actively used.
-The tasks inspects your organization for events that haven't been queried in 90 days.
-When it finds those events, it can notify you about them, schedule to delete those events within 30 days, and notify you when those events get deleted.
+This task optimizes your event volume by making sure that all your ingested events are actively used.
+The task inspects your organization for events that haven't been queried in 90 days.
+When it finds those events, it can notify you about them, schedule those events for deletion within 30 days, and notify you when Amplitude deletes them.

 Your users can save events through the notification from the automated task or through the Data Assistant.
-Saved events aren't deleted, even if they're not queried during the time window.
+Amplitude doesn't delete saved events, even if no one queries them during the time window.

-If the task deletes an event, this also blocks future ingestion of that event.
-Any data that isn't collected because of an event's deleted status is not recoverable.
-Historical charts or data aren't affected.
+If the task deletes an event, the deletion also blocks future ingestion of that event.
+Any data that Amplitude doesn't collect because of an event's deleted status isn't recoverable.
+Historical charts and data aren't affected.
 The deleted event still appears in them.

 You can manually recover a deleted event at any time.